Solar FAQ – Your Most Common Questions Answered

 There are indeed some ways that a ‘ball-park’ price can be given through an online tool, however these are often not accurate because no two homes are the same.
 If you answer 5-10 questions, and you’re guessing at some or all of them, then the answer you get back is going to be very wrong.
 Reputable solar companies use sophisticated software, years of experience and take into account the complicated utility bill structures, finance options, etc. to give you a customized proposal that is specifically tailored to your home.

 Given the complexity, wouldn’t you rather have an expert’s opinion?
 We recommend speaking with a couple of installers to make sure that you understand your options.
 All good solar companies will happily take the time to answer your questions.
+Start now by entering your zip code below to be matched with installers in your area.

 What’s best place to get solar panels?